 There has been enough research done to prove that the return on a customer first strategy is significant.
 Here are just a few of the numbers I found.

-By 2020, customer experience will overtake price and product as the key brand differentiator.
+- By 2020, customer experience was expected to overtake price and product as the key brand differentiator.
+I haven’t heard if it did!
 Customers 2020 Report

-A 10% increase in customer retention levels result in a 30% increase in the value of the company.
+- A 10% increase in customer retention levels results in a 30% increase in the value of the company.
 Bain & Co

 I believe that those numbers can no longer be ignored.
 It’s time every CEO started initiating a move to a more customer centric organisation.
 NO more excuses; this has to be (OK, one of) your top priorities!